I am often asked “what does travel insurance cover” so along with some of my own travel tips, I caught up with the team at Multitrip.com to find out.

 Missed departure cover will protect you (up to the stated limit) if you miss your flight because of reasons out of your control, such as an accident, breakdown of the vehicle you are travelling in, strikes or adverse weather conditions.

 Delayed or Holiday Abandonment

 Nothing can be more frustrating than a delayed flight that leaves you waiting for hours at the airport.
 In cases where your flight is delayed for 12 hours, you could be entitled to compensation from your travel insurer.
 Read my post about cancelled flights and what to do when things go wrong.

-If an earthquake, storm, flood, tsunami or other incident force you to change your plans and your tour company is unable to assist you, a good travel insurance policy can be vital.
+If an earthquake, storm, flood, tsunami or other incident force you to change your plans and your tour company is unable to assist you, good travel insurance cover can be vital.
 In many cases it will cover your costs of moving from your pre-booked accommodation and other irrecoverable costs necessarily incurred to continue with the trip, or even if you have to return home.

 My Top Tip:

 No one could have foreseen the extent of flight disruption when 10 million people were stranded and 100,000 flights were cancelled due to the Icelandic ash cloud, or more recently the amount of air traffic control strikes and pilot strikes we saw this Summer.
 I always recommend that you add travel disruption cover to your existing policy (extra charge applies).
 You will be covered for additional expenses if your flight is cancelled or delayed for more than 12 hours.
 You can also claim back expenses due to flooding, earthquakes or if you are advised against travel to a specific country due to unrest.

 Each trip you plan will bring with it its own unique considerations when it comes to travel insurance.
 Please keep in mind that all travel insurance cover has certain exclusions, additional cover levels and excesses that apply, so make sure you do your research and read the terms, conditions and exclusions before you buy.